099ersf2/099ersf2/README.md

 # Hi there 👋

-I am Game Dev, Buisness Developer, and Programmer.
-I also, like to play video games on the occasion.
+I am a Game Dev, Business Developer, and Programmer.
+I also like to play video games on occasion.

 If you are looking for My Roblox Portfolio Go Here: [Roblox Portfolio](#Roblox)